phil-opp/lazy-static-core/README.md

 [![Travis-CI Status](https://travis-ci.org/phil-opp/lazy-static-core.png?branch=master)](https://travis-ci.org/phil-opp/lazy-static-core)

+DON'T USE!
+Seems to have a bug (tests panic sometimes at access of statics)...

 A macro for declaring lazily evaluated statics in Rust that doesn't depend on the standard library.

 Using this macro, it is possible to have `static`s that require code to be